 Frequently Asked Questions

 Our clinic is located at Swedish Ballard campus at 1801 N.W.
-Market St., Suite 403.
+Market St., Suite 403 on the fourth floor.
 Click here for a map and driving directions.

 How do I pay for my care at Swedish Family Medicine - Ballard?